sockethub/sockethub/README.md

 ### writing an app that uses it

-Your best bet is to include [the sockethub.js client](https://github.com/sockethub/dogtalk/blob/master/vendor/sockethub.js) and then do something like [connect, register, set, submit](doc/sockethub-client.md).
+Your best bet is to include [the sockethub.js client](https://github.com/sockethub/sockethub-client).

 ### adding a platform